The product structure of MPS-under-permutations: Proofs for approximate MPS-under-permutations

-In order to prove Proposition \ref{prop:purity_nonnormal} of the main text, we introduce a notion of angle $\theta_i \in [0, \frac{\pi}{2}]$ quantifying the distinguishability of each block $A_i$ in the BNT with respect to the other blocks.
+Here we show how to tackle the general case of families of TI MPS $\{\ket{\psi_N(A)}\}_N$ for any tensor $A$, with the approximate MPS-up$_{\varepsilon, D}$ property with $\varepsilon \geq 0$ and for all $N > N_0$ for some constant $N_0$.
+In order to do so, we introduce a notion of angle $\theta_i \in [0, \frac{\pi}{2}]$ quantifying the distinguishability of each block $A_i$ in the BNT with respect to the other blocks.
 Denoting as $V_i$ the physical subspaces associated to element $A_i$ of the BNT, where

 the quantity $\theta_i$ is defined as the angle between the physical subspace $V_i$ and its complement $V_i^c$ \cite{Deutsch_angle_1995}, where $V_i^c := V_1 + \dots + \hat{V}_i + \dots + V_m$, and the hat indicates that the term is omitted in the sum.
 That is,